 What to expect

 Pam Bok Waterfall Pai is a great place to spend a hot afternoon.
-Be sure to visit in the right season because when we visited it had been raining heavily.
+Be sure to visit in the right season because when we went it had been raining heavily.
 This means the waterfall was incredibly rough and we were unable to swim.
 The water was also very dirty due to the strong current.
 If you visit during dry season then you should have no issue getting into the water for a swim.

 The waterfall is very easy to access and is only a short 5 minute walk up a dirt path.
 Once you come to the bridge you’ll know you’re at the halfway point.
 The waterfall is narrow and tucked behind tall cliffs so it’s easy to miss at first.
 It’s surrounded by nature and feels secluded which gives it a peaceful vibe.
 This waterfall is also less touristy than the others and is more adventurous unlike the popular Mor Paeng Waterfall.